web2solutions/voodux/README.md

 They usualy try to solve `application data` issues, but their proposed solutions are not like the `M` on the `MVC` acronym, because they are mostly focused in the `application state` rather than the `application data`.
 They mainly rely on browser memory to persist data.

+There is no problem on those solutions, not at least in a `project standard` perspective, because they ain't try to solve `M` and `C` problems necessarily.
+They might being over estimated, or people is still under estimating the web capabilities.

-By mistake, most developers and teams are mostly focusing on the `V` layer and ignoring a `possibly required` underlying foundation architecture.
-What finally increases the code complexity of those `View` or `Component` layers, because they are trying to resolve problems that should not being handled in that domain.
+By mistake, developers and teams are mostly focusing on the `V` layer and ignoring a `possibly required` underlying foundation architecture.
+Which finally increases the code complexity of those `View` or `Component` layers, because they are trying to resolve problems that should not being handled in that domain.

 In another side, Angular and Backbone provide `MVC` based driven development, but they don't care about scaling `data storage` and `data handling` and support to `offline scenarios`.

+It feels like they fits very good for `non-complex` scenarios and let you take your own decisions when complex data requirements and scalability start knocking at your doors.

 By the way, there is a powerful web technology which still not being widely used and, in my opinion, is a game changer in web based software development: IndexedDB.
-A NoSQL database that runs on browsers at least since 2005.
+A NoSQL database shipped with every modern browsers at least since 2005.
 IndexedDB can also be used in Electron and mobile applications.

 ### Non Functional requirements might completely differs